ArchiveTeam/portalgraphics-grab/README.md

     pip install --upgrade seesaw
     [... pretty much the same as above ...]

 **There is a known issue with some packaged versions of rsync.
-If you get errors during the upload stage, dnshistory-grab will not work with your rsync version.**
+If you get errors during the upload stage, portalgraphics-grab will not work with your rsync version.**

 This supposedly fixes it: